This Is What Happens to Your Brain on a Diet

 When you first start a new diet—or you aren’t consuming enough energy for your brain’s needs—you can experience symptoms like weakness, hunger, depression, fatigue, and headaches, among other symptoms.
 The good news is that after several weeks the brain eases up on these signals, Dr. Prologo says, as your body begins to find a new set point.

-Jason McKeown, MD, neurologist and CEO of Modius Health, adds that once your body reaches a new set point, you’ll see a reduction in your appetite and cravings.
+Jason McKeown, MD, neurologist, adds that once your body reaches a new set point, you’ll see a reduction in your appetite and cravings.
 “To maintain results, diets in the long-term can influence this set-range, making your brain adapt and be comfortable at a lower weight,” Dr. McKeown says.
 It’s also possible to drive your set point upwards, he warns.

 Get a new set point